devankit01/fastapi/ReadMe.md

 # FastAPI

-This project is a web application built using FastAPI, a modern, fast (high-performance) web framework for building APIs with Python 3.9+ based on standard Python type hints.
-The web application includes several functionalities such as integration with Amazon S3, models relations, background tasks, email sending, and authentication with JSON Web Tokens (JWT).
+This project is a modern web application built using FastAPI, a high-performance web framework for building APIs with Python 3.9+.
+It incorporates various functionalities such as integration with Amazon S3, model relations, background tasks, email sending, and JSON Web Token (JWT) authentication. 🚀

-The models relations include a one-to-many relationship between users and orders, and a many-to-many relationship between users, products and orders.
-The background tasks include sending emails to users.

-The authentication functionality is based on JSON Web Tokens (JWT).
-Users can create an account, login and generate access_tokens.
-Authentication is required for certain endpoints such as creating, updating, or deleting orders.
-The JWT authentication is implemented using the PyJWT library.

 ## Features

-- FastAPI for building the REST API
+- **FastAPI**: A powerful framework for building REST APIs
-- Integration with AWS S3 for file storage
+- **AWS S3 Integration**: Seamless integration with Amazon S3 for file storage 📁
-- JWT Authentication
-- Models with relations between them
+- **JWT Authentication**: Secure authentication using JSON Web Tokens 🔒
+- **Model Relations**: One-to-many and many-to-many relationships between models 🔄
-- Background tasks for long-running processes
+- **Background Tasks**: Execute long-running processes in the background ⏳
-- Email sending functionality
-- Handling file and retrieving data
+- **Email Sending**: Send emails to users as background tasks 📧
+- **File Handling**: Upload and retrieve files 📄
-- Custom responses
+- **Custom Responses**: Customized responses for better user experience ✨
-- More coming soon

 ## Installation

+To get started with the project, follow these steps:

 1. Clone the repository
-2. Install the required dependencies by running `pip install -r requirements.txt`
+2. Install the required dependencies: `pip install -r requirements.txt`
-3. Set up environment variables (see below)
+3. Set up the necessary environment variables (see below)
-4. Start the application by running `uvicorn main:app --reload` or  `docker-compose up --build`
+4. Start the application: `uvicorn main:app --reload` or `docker-compose up --build`

 ## Environment Variables

-The following environment variables are required for the application to function:
+Ensure the following environment variables are set:

-- `AWS_ACCESS_KEY_ID`: AWS access key ID for S3 integration
+- **AWS_ACCESS_KEY_ID**: AWS access key ID for S3 integration
-- `AWS_SECRET_ACCESS_KEY`: AWS secret access key for S3 integration
+- **AWS_SECRET_ACCESS_KEY**: AWS secret access key for S3 integration
-- `AWS_BUCKET_NAME`: AWS S3 bucket name
+- **AWS_BUCKET_NAME**: AWS S3 bucket name
-- `DATABASE_URL`: Database URL
+- **DATABASE_URL**: Database URL
-- `EMAIL_USER_NAME`: Email account username for sending emails
-- `EMAIL_USER_PASSWORD`: Email account password for sending emails
-- `JWT_SECRET_KEY`: Email account username for sending emails
+- **EMAIL_USER_NAME**: Email account username for sending emails
-- `JWT_REFRESH_SECRET_KEY`: Email account password for sending emails
+- **EMAIL_USER_PASSWORD**: Email account password for sending emails
+- **JWT_SECRET_KEY**: Secret key for JWT authentication
+- **JWT_REFRESH_SECRET_KEY**: Secret key for JWT token refreshing

 ## Usage

-Once the application is running, the API can be accessed at `http://localhost:8000/docs`.
+Once the application is running, you can access the API documentation at `http://localhost:8000/docs` to explore and interact with the endpoints.

+Enjoy using the beautifully crafted FastAPI web application! ✨